Overview of sensitivity labels

 Extend sensitivity labels to third-party apps and services.
 With the Microsoft Information Protection SDK, third-party apps on these platforms can read sensitivity labels and apply protection settings.

 Classify content without using any protection settings.
 You can also simply assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared.
 You can use this classification to generate usage reports and see activity data for your sensitive content.
-Based on this information, you can always choose at a later time to apply protection settings.
+Based on this information, you can always choose to apply protection settings later.

 In all of these cases, sensitivity labels in Office 365 can help you take the right actions on the right content.
 With sensitivity labels, you can classify data across your organization and enforce protection settings based on that classification.